David-OConnor/graphics/README.md

 [![Crate](https://img.shields.io/crates/v/graphics.svg)](https://crates.io/crates/graphics)
 [![Docs](https://docs.rs/graphics/badge.svg)](https://docs.rs/graphics)

 This library is a framework for building PC applications that have 3D graphics, and a GUI.
 It uses the [WGPU toolkit](https://wgpu.rs/) with Vulkan backend, and [EGUI](https://docs.rs/egui/latest/egui/).
 It works on Windows, Linux, and Mac.

 This is intended as a general-purpose 3D visualization tool.
 Example use cases including wave-function analysis, n-body simulations, and protein structure viewing.
 It's also been used to visualize UAS attitude in preflight software.
 Its goals are to be intuitive and flexible.

+Supports transparent meshes, and gaussians.
+Includes built-in mesh primitives for spheres, cylinders, and rectangular prisms.
+Allows importing and creating arbitrary meshes.

 ![Mol viewer screenshot](screenshots/mol_viewer_2025.png)